-The primary objectives of the project include:
+The primary objectives of the project included:

 - Evaluate the quality of death certification in children under 5 in the state of Yucatán by comparing the cause of death recorded from death certificates with those from both medical records and from Verbal Autopsy interviews.